Carpal Tunnel Syndrome: Remedies & Exercises March 24 2016

 4) Have a stress ball handy.
 Anytime you take a break, it might be a good idea to have something to squeeze - this allows you to build up the muscles surrounding your wrists, which helps you become more resistant to injuries like carpal tunnel.

-Ask ERGO is here to help you stay healthy at your desk - call today to receive an ergonomic consultation for your business!
+Ergo Works is here to help you stay healthy at your desk - call today to receive an ergonomic consultation for your business!